Perseid Meteor Watch • Fri Aug 11, 2023

 For instructions on the Perseid Meteor Watch, email: email@example.com

-August 11 • Annual Star Party on Mt.
+August 12, 2023 • Annual Star Party on Mt.
 Pinos • Easy • Led by David Coppedge

 For directions, check the Nordic Base on Mt Pinos website.
 It’s about a 20-mile drive west of the Frazier Park turnoff on Interstate 5.
 Go through town and continue on, without making any major turns.
 The road winds up the mountain and ends on a parking lot where you should see cars and telescopes.
 Look for our Creation Safaris sign.
 If the lot is full, park on the road leading up to the lot.
-Actually, it’s easier leaving after dark if you park along the road.
+Actually, it’s easier leaving after dark if you park along the road right before the parking lot.
 Do NOT shine headlights or bright white lights in the viewing area after dark!
 This irritates the astronomers who need their eyes to remain dark-adjusted for viewing faint objects.

 What to bring: water, warm clothes (altitude is over 8,000 ft), food and drink, red flashlight, chair.
 Binoculars can be helpful.
 A pad or lounge to lie down on may help for upward viewing.
 The nearest restrooms are 1/8 mile walk from the lot, so go beforehand.
 Bring your own TP, as sometimes the outhouses are not supplied.
 If you have a smartphone, try installing the app Google Sky Map beforehand; it can help you locate and identify objects.